mononitogoswami/mononitogoswami.github.io/_pages/about.md

 I recently graduated with a [Ph.D. in Robotics](https://www.ri.cmu.edu/ri-people/mononito-goswami/) from the School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu/), where I was advised by [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).
 I'll soon be joining Amazon as an Applied Scientist in the Coding Agents team, which is driving the development of [Amazon Q](https://aws.amazon.com/).

-My research is driven by a commitment to making foundation models useful, efficient, and safe, particularly in high-stakes domains.
+My Ph.D. research was driven by the commitment to making foundation models useful, efficient, and safe, particularly in high-stakes domains.
 I led the development of [MOMENT](https://moment-timeseries-foundation-model.github.io/), a family of multi-task time series foundation models, which have been downloaded over 2.2M times on [HuggingFace](https://huggingface.co/AutonLab), and attracted over USD 2.5 million in government and industrial funding.
 My thesis on pragmatic time series intelligence is available [online](https://www.ri.cmu.edu/publications/towards-pragmatic-time-series-intelligence/).

-I had the privilege of working as a Student Researcher in [Athena](https://research.google/teams/athena/) within [Google Research](https://research.google/) in the latter half of 2024.
+During my Ph.D., I had the privilege of working as a Student Researcher in [Athena](https://research.google/teams/athena/) within [Google Research](https://research.google/) in the latter half of 2024.
 Earlier, I spent two wonderful summers as an Applied Scientist Intern at [Amazon Web Services (AWS) AI Labs](https://aws.amazon.com/).
 Before starting my Ph.D., I completed my B.Tech. in computer engineering at [Delhi Technological University](http://dtu.ac.in/) (formerly Delhi College of Engineering) in India.
 The second year of my Ph.D. was generously supported by the [Center for Machine Learning and Health (CMLH) Fellowship 2021](https://www.cs.cmu.edu/cmlh-cfp/cmlh-fellows_2021).

-Feel free to reach out [✉](mailto:mgoswami@andrew.cmu.edu) if you’re interested in my research or would like to collaborate!
+Feel free to reach out [✉](mailto:mononitogoswami98@gmail.com) if you’re interested in my research or would like to collaborate!

 You can find my CV [here](../CV_Mononito_Goswami.pdf).